 An impact force is said to be existing whenever there is a change in momentum.
 Impact forces are capable of deforming the original shape of the object and cause damage.
 It is required to minimize the impact forces as much as possible in order to reduce the chances of damage and injuries.
 Newton’s second law of motion states that the magnitude of the force is equal to the product of mass and acceleration.
 Using this, the magnitude of impact force can be easily calculated, which is equal to the change in momentum divided by the total time taken for the change.
 Hence, to reduce the effect of impact force, the mass or the velocity can be reduced.
-However, it is not possible in certain cases where the mass of a human is considered as it cannot be forcefully reduced.
+However, it is not possible in certain cases, for example, the human mass, which cannot be forcefully reduced.
 Therefore, the best method of reducing the effect of impact force is to increase the time taken for the momentum to change.

 1. Car Crash